-When to water an organic lawn and how to water grass are questions asked when it comes to keeping the yard irrigated.
-Watering the grass is essential for plant life but if managed correctly it certainly doesn’t need the amounts people seem to think.
+When to water a lawn and how to water grass are frequent questions asked.
+Watering the grass is essential for plant life but if managed correctly it doesn’t need the amounts people seem to think.

-If applied correctly, 1 to 1 1/2 inches of lawn water is enough for healthy grass.
-The water amounts includes rainfall and irrigation.
+If applied correctly, 1 to 1 1/2 inches of lawn water weekly is enough for healthy grass.
+That amount includes rainfall and irrigation.

 Conserving Lawn Water Benefits Grass

 It’s pretty sad when you think children die every day because they don’t have enough clean water available.
 You’d be surprised how often people turn their sprinklers on to water lawn just to impress the neighbors.